How My MBA Got Me A Job As A Technology Consultant

 The MBA actually shapes your understanding and perspective in such a diverse manner that your thinking is no longer restricted by what’s just feasible with respect to the technology

 “The other major takeaway from my school is actually how to be more aligned towards the consulting industry,” he adds.
 “And the most important skill for the consulting industry was, and always will be, defining the problem statement.”
 One of 60% of his class to land professional internships with top, internationally recognized firms during their MBA, Ankur gained placements at both Porsche and BASF through HHL.

-He explains how his team were often handed deliberately vague problem statements from day one of their internships, and given the freedom to develop a solution however they saw fit.
-Such an open ended way of working mirrors his current work closely, and helped him develop the mindset of a consultant.
+He explains how his team was often handed deliberately vague problem statements from day one of their internships, and given the freedom to develop a solution however they saw fit.
+Such an open-ended way of working mirrors his current work closely and helped him develop the mindset of a consultant.

 The placements also helped him gain professional contacts in Germany before he had even graduated, which can be especially useful when studying internationally in a new country, where you may have no initial network.

 Are you ready to take the next step in your educational journey?
 For the first time, the HHL Admissions Team has broken down the business school application process into four comprehensive steps.
 The team has helped hundreds of students successfully apply to HHL and is now passing on all that knowledge to you